epistemex/canvas-to-tiff/README.md

 });
 ```

-Also see demos/test.html for sample use of compression and byte-order options.
+Also see `demos/test.html` for sample use of compression and byte-order
+options.

-**NOTE:** Cross-Origin Resource Sharing (CORS) requirements must be fulfilled.
+**NOTE:** As with ordinary canvas Cross-Origin Resource Sharing (CORS)
+requirements must be fulfilled.

+Tip: The pako zlib library can be (and is) included to support ZIP compression.
+It can be left out to reduce code size.
+CanvasToTIFF will adopt automatically
+and accordingly if not found and produce uncompressed TIFF files instead.

 Issues